Roasted Salmon and Asparagus Salad (Sheet Pan Meal)

 This Roasted Salmon and Asparagus Salad recipe is a great low-carb or Keto lunch or light dinner and is suitable for any phase of the South Beach Diet.

 Find More Recipes Like This One:

+Use Sheet Pan Meals to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You can alsoFollow Kalyn’s Kitchen on Pinterestto see all the good recipes I’m sharing there.